0xNILADRI/WeRateDogs-Analyse_Data/README.md

 Stored the clean DataFrame(s) in a CSV file with the main one named twitter_archive_master.csv.

 Analyze and visualize the wrangled data in wrangle_act.ipynb Jupyter Notebook.
-Three insights and one visualization has be produced.

 # Conclusion